Elders in Residence and Traditional Knowledge Keepers

 - You understand the respectful offering of gifts;

-- Dalhousie community ensures the respectful treatment of Elders;
+- The Dalhousie community respecfully engages with the Elders;

 - The Elders-in-Residence Program builds an awareness of other services that may be available upon request.

 Respectful treatment of our Elders and the Indigenous knowledge Keepers is of utmost importance especially as we move forward together in this time of Truth and Reconciliation.
 (TRC: Calls to Action - DocumentCloud )